 At face value, we tend to assume that “fastest” implies download speed.
 A faster VPN means video buffers quicker, torrents download faster, and video chat appears in higher quality.

 But “fastest” is actually quite a loose, ambiguous term when it comes to VPNs.
-It could just as well refer to upload speed, latency, how quick the user can install it, how fast the app runs, the time it takes to initiate a connection, or any number of other variables.
+It could just as well refer to upload speed, latency, how quickly the user can install it, how fast the app runs, the time it takes to initiate a connection, or any number of other variables.
 When a VPN provider states it’s the fastest, the inherent ambiguity of the word is rather misleading.

 In the UK, the national advertising standards authority got involved with broadband providers over misleading claims about speed.
 But because more measures need to be taken into account, some of which are difficult and time-consuming to verify, penalizing VPNs won’t be so easy.
 This is compounded by the fact that VPNs are incorporated all over the world and not regulated by a single authority.